mrkoenigstein/JiraRestClient.NETCore/README.md

 # JiraRestClient.NETCore

-A RestClient for Jira REST API V2 for .NET Core
+A RestClient for Jira REST API V2 using .NetStandard2.0

-Work in Progress.
-Target is to release a NuGet-Package soon.